GoodDamn/GTour/README.md

 # GTour
-This application about learning monuments, parks and etc., using Google Maps API
+This application about learning monuments, parks and etc., using Google Maps API and Firebase Database